 Because it shows up in my inbox each week, however, I know what to expect, when to expect it, and I look forward to opening and engaging with it.

 It sounds simple because it is.
-Unfortunately, many firms have very inconsistent email campaigns.
+Unfortunately, many firms have very inconsistent email campaigns when marketing B2B SaaS.
 They’ll try an email newsletter a handful of times, fail to see an overwhelmingly conclusive positive result immediately, and simply stop taking part in email marketing for their SaaS firm.
 Or, they fall into a pattern of sending sporadically, whenever they get around to it (which is rarely).

 The key is to remember that email communication is about developing a relationship with people, and the best relationships are consistent.
 If you send every few months at random intervals, you aren’t fostering a relationship through email marketing – you’re just randomly shouting at them.